DefGuard/docs/features/external-openid-providers/README.md

 Defguard supports synchronizing users' and groups' states based on the state of the external provider directory.
 The following things can be synchronized:

-* **User Groups**: Automatically create and assign user groups in Defguard to reflect them in Google Workspace.
+* **User Groups**: Automatically create and assign user groups in Defguard to reflect the groups in your provider's directory.
 * **User Deletion**: Removing a user from the provider's directory can also remove them from Defguard.
 * **User Status**: Disabling users in the provider's directory will disable them in Defguard.

-Defguard doesn't automatically create users based on the users in your provider's directory.
-They will have to manually log in to Defguard through your provider for their Defguard accounts to be created.
-Defguard is responsible only for synchronizing their later state.
+By default, Defguard doesn't create users based on the users in your provider's directory.
+They will have to manually log in to Defguard through your provider for their Defguard accounts to be created, and Defguard is responsible only for synchronizing their later state.

+{% hint style="info" %}
+Microsoft is the exception: enabling the **Import users from your Microsoft directory to Defguard** option creates the directory's users in Defguard during synchronization, without waiting for their first login.
+See [microsoft.md](microsoft.md "mention") for details.
+{% endhint %}

 After completing first step in wizard, you will have option to configure "**Directory Synchronization**".